-‘Grand Theft Auto’ Black Friday Sale: 40% Discount,GTA$1.25M Bonus Via Rockstar’s Thanksgiving Weekend Sale
+‘Grand Theft Auto’ Black Friday Sale: 40% Discount, GTA$1.25M Bonus Via Rockstar’s Thanksgiving Weekend Sale

 Rockstar Games is giving away big discounts to gamers starting this Black Friday.
-The developer is slashing 40 percent off the regular prices of select titles including bestseller Grand Theft Auto 5.
+The developer is slashing 40 percent off the regular prices of select titles, including bestseller Grand Theft Auto 5.

 In a blog post, Rockstar announced that it will be giving a 40 percent discount on most of the games in its portfolio.
-The discounted titles include the hugely popular GTA 5, which the company touts as the all-time, best-selling video game in the US, according to VG247.
+The discounted titles include the hugely popular GTA 5, which the company touts as the all-time best-selling video game in the U.S., according to VG247.

 In fact, it appears that only two titles are not included in the 40 percent discount offered by Rockstar.
-These are the recent PS4, Switch and Xbox One versions of LA Noire since they were released only recently.
+The recent PS4, Switch, and Xbox One remaster of LA Noire isn’t on sale since the game was released only recently.
 In addition, preorders for the upcoming action-adventure game Red Dead Redemption 2 are also excluded from the price discount.

 But for gamers who already purchased the games, they can still take advantage of Rockstar’s annual Warehouse Thanksgiving Weekend sale.
-The event, which starts on November 24th and lasts until November 27th, will also drop 40 percent off the prices for all gears and collectibles available in the Rockstar store including the latest Summer Collection of Rockstar logo tees as well as all items in the Grand Theft Auto V Collection.
+The event, which starts on November 24 and lasts until November 27, will also drop 40 percent off the prices of all gear and collectibles available in the Rockstar store, including the latest Summer Collection of Rockstar logo tees as well as all items in the Grand Theft Auto V Collection.

 “I’m slowly giving up.”#GTAOnline #RockstarGames #CRKS #RNWN pic.twitter.com/q7Ks6A9CUi